-I apply a small amount of the cream to a tissue and spread a very thin layer across the treatment area and washed my hands immediately afterward.
-Some use gloves, but I find the tissue helps absorb any excess I may squeeze from the tube.
-It only takes thin layer to do the work.
+I apply a small amount of the cream to a tissue and spread a very thin layer across the treatment area and wash my hands immediately afterward.
+Some use gloves, but I find that the tissue helps absorb any excess I may squeeze from the tube.
+It only takes a thin layer to do the work.

 Though listed as a less common side effect, I found this to be quite prevalent with each round of treatment.
 I also discovered that stomach issues are fairly common among other users of this cream.